Flooristics, LLC

 Share Button

-For the most part, business owners and home owners don’t usually think about the performance of different flooring materials and concentrate on appearance and ease of maintenance.
+pressure Most business owners and homeowners focus on the appearance of flooring materials.
+They also pay close attention to ease of cleaning and maintenance.
+However, many people do not think about how different flooring materials will perform under daily use and stress over time.
 However, flooring materials are subject to different standards and conditions, especially when it comes to how much weight they can tolerate, and how those weight loads might affect the flooring.

-One example of this might be the flooring at a loading dock, where employees use hand trucks to take items from a delivery truck and transport them to elsewhere in the building.
-Sometimes the loads might be very heavy while other times they are light.
+Sometimes the loads might be very heavy, while other times they are light.
 Another example of a more static load is a heavy appliance that doesn’t move, like a refrigerator or freezer.

-Both types of ultra-dynamic pressure from heavy loads can cause damage to a floor, but the type that does the most damage is ones that roll or slide different and variable weights across the floor.
+Both types of ultra-dynamic pressure from heavy loads can cause damage to a floor, but the type that does the most damage is the one that rolls or slides different and variable weights across the floor.
 This will cause more wear and tear in the long run than a more static or non-moving load will.

-Flooring contractors that have to make decisions about how to advise customers about the best type of flooring for their home or business should definitely take into account the ultra-dynamic pressure that will be taking place once the flooring is in place.
-In order to keep customers happy and ensure that the flooring material will perform up to standards, then flooring contractors need to educate them on proper weight, restrictions and more.
+Flooring contractors who have to make decisions about how to advise customers about the best type of flooring for their home or business should definitely take into account the ultra-dynamic pressure that will be taking place once the flooring is in place.
+In order to keep customers happy and ensure that the flooring material will perform up to standards, flooring contractors need to educate them on proper weight, restrictions, and more.

 Filed Under: Expert Witness, Floor Safety, Flooring Help Tagged With: concrete, concrete pressure, dynamic pressure, floor damage, floor weight, ultra dynamic pressure, weight loads